kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 up-to-date as permissions and subjects change in new Kubernetes releases.

-To opt out of this reconciliation, set the `rbac.authorization.kubernetes.io/autoupdate` annotation on a default cluster role or default cluster role binding to `false`.
+To opt out of this reconciliation, set the `rbac.authorization.kubernetes.io/autoupdate` annotation on a default cluster role or default cluster RoleBinding to `false`.
 Be aware that missing default permissions and subjects can result in non-functional clusters.

 Auto-reconciliation is enabled by default if the RBAC authorizer is active.